 Anthropologists are trying to figure out why fathers don't spend nearly enough time with their kids.

-Uh humans produce the most slowly maturing young of all mammals.
+Humans produce the most slowly maturing young of all mammals.

 Among foraging humans, children need 19 years.

-What is this foraging humans?
+What is this, foraging humans?

-And uh get to that later.
+And I'll get to that later.

 Children need 19 years and consume 13 million calories before producing more food for their community than they take from.

-What more food for their community?
+More food for their community?

-What anyway, this according to research by an anthropologist.
+Anyway, this according to research by an anthropologist.

-Now you'd think fathers would be hardwired to provide for such needy offspring who can't go out and provide for themselves until they're 19, and I know many of you have 19-year-olds who wish they'd start thinking about that pretty soon.
+Now, you'd think fathers would be hardwired to provide for such needy offspring who can't go out and provide for themselves until they're 19.

-Uh but there's more variation in fathering styles across human cultures than among all other species of primates combined.
+But there's more variation in fathering styles across human cultures than among all other species of primates combined.

 Many of our primate kin are far better fathers.